 A native Californian, Jeff DeFranco started at LTCC in 2012.
 Before accepting the position as superintendent/president, he served as the college’s Vice President of Administrative Services.
 Jeff brings a unique array of experience, having worked in K-12, community colleges, and at four-year institutions.
 He earned his undergraduate degree from California State University, Chico and his Master’s degree in Educational Leadership from the University of Oregon.
 He is currently a doctoral student in Pepperdine University’s nationally-ranked Global Leadership and Change Ph.D. program.
 Jeff is an active member of the South Lake Tahoe community with his wife, Kasey, and their two sons.
 He is an enthusiastic believer in life-long learning and consistently strives to broaden his thinking, especially in the areas of leadership and driving positive change.

-Interim Vice President, Administrative Services and Accreditation Specialist
+Vice President, Administrative Services

 Vice President, Academic Affairs

-Dean, Workforce Development and Instruction
+Dean, Workforce Development & Instruction

 As State Director of Adult Education for the state of Nevada for the past six years, Brad has managed programs in Adult Education, High School Equivalency, Distance Education, Alternative Education, and Corrections Education for Nevada’s Department of Education.
 Prior to that, Brad managed the Workforce Development and Continuing Education divisions at Truckee Meadows Community College in Reno for six years, where he also served as an English as a Second Language adjunct faculty member and program coordinator.
 He holds a Bachelors of Arts degree in English and Journalism from University of Southern California, and a Masters in Teaching English to Speakers of Other Languages from University of Nevada, Reno.